JimmyKenMerchant/RaspberryPi/sound_test/README.md

 * If you use cache on your system, you need to assign any `shareable` attribute on the cache table to some memory region which is used by DMA.
 Again, DMA is a peripheral block, but strongly accesses physical main memory.
 To ensure data you want to transfer by DMA in physical main memory, make sure to set the `shareable` attribute.

 * Don't forget that DMA transfer may be missed by inappropriate voltage.
 Check its voltage supply.
 If you watch a lightning mark on the right top corner of your output display.
 It may cause some odd sound.

 * See Application Note (AN) 228, "Implementing DMA on ARM SMP Systems" in Application Notes and Tutorial of ARM website.
 This article describes relationship between DMA and ARM well.

+* On some implementations, coherency of ARM, Physical Main Memory which is accessed by DMA may be needed to handle more technically.
+Difference of speed between ARM and Physical Main Memory may cause odd coherency of ARM and Physical Main Memory even if you have several settings just as things above. (e.g. Clock down of ARM, etc.)